Everyone wants to lose weight without sacrificing flavor in the kitchen.

 Many people love the taste opposed to regular flour or self-raising flour but don’t know how to use various flours to prepare delicious meals.

-You could use low carb flours in your soups, baked goods, smoothies, stews, shakes and other tasty recipes.
+You could use low carb flour replacements in your soups, baked goods, smoothies, stews, shakes and other tasty recipes.

 A multipurpose nut flour that works in a variety of baking recipes is almond flour.